INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 | --- | --- |
 | A | The Web API SHALL comply with OAPIF requirements class OpenAPI 3.0. |

 **NOTE 1** In the OAPIF standard, the [OpenAPI 3.0 Requirements class](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_openapi_3_0) is optional.
-This specification proposes to make it a mandatory requirement for INSPIRE in order to facilitate the development of client applications, and in particular adding support in the European INSPIRE geoportal.
+This specification proposes to make it a mandatory requirement for INSPIRE in order to facilitate the development of client applications, and in particular adding support in the [European INSPIRE geoportal](https://inspire-geoportal.ec.europa.eu).

+**NOTE 2** In accordance with the security requirements of the [OpenAPI 3.0 Requirements class](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#security), for cases where the operations of the server are access-controlled, the security scheme(s) SHALL be documented in the OpenAPI definition.

-**NOTE 2** There are plans to add additional requirements classes for other API description standards (or standard versions) in the future (e.g. for OpenAPI v3.1).
+**NOTE 3** There are plans to add additional requirements classes for other API description standards (or standard versions) in the future (e.g. for OpenAPI v3.1).
 When additional requirements classes become available, this specification will be reviewed and possibly revised to include these as additional options.

 #### 7.2.2.
 INSPIRE-specific requirements
 ##### Download of the whole data set